How do I check my coding notice?

 The coding notice provides a note for every item in the tax code calculation.
 These notes are intended to help you to check your tax code, but the way the tax rules work means this is not always straightforward.

 If you have a ‘reduction to collect unpaid tax’ item in your code number, your coding notice will show the actual amount of unpaid tax.
-HMRC ’gross up’ that figure – multiplying by 100 and dividing by 20, if you pay tax at basic rate – and reduce your tax free amount by the result, so you pay extra tax on the grossed up figure.
+HMRC ’gross up’ that figure – multiplying by 100 and dividing by 20, if you pay tax at basic rate – and reduce your tax-free amount by the result, so you pay extra tax on the grossed up figure.
 Because of the time lag in establishing that you have underpaid tax for a particular year, the underpaid tax may sometimes be collected in a later tax year, rather than in the current tax year.
-Any unpaid tax is not formally calculated until after the end of the relevant tax year and so there may be a delay in collecting it.

 For example, if you are owing £47 for the 2016/17 tax year, the calculation box on the 2018/19 PAYE coding notice would look like this: